Dominant H-Eigenvectors of Tensor Kronecker Products Do Not Decouple: Acknowledgments

 \section{Acknowledgments}

 We used modern LLMs extensively to develop tutorials to explain the ideas among the author team, write codes, test solutions, and develop LaTeX expressions from images and sketches.
-The polynomial expressions for the eigenvalues were suggested by the LLM tools and then verified by us.
-It was really quite remarkable to enter in a set of floating point eigenvalues and have the LLM output a simple polynomial that reproduces the roots exactly, these ideas led to the exact formulas from the hyperdeterminant.
+The polynomial expressions for the eigenvalues were originally suggested by the LLM tools and then recomputed and verified by us.
+It was really quite remarkable to enter in a set of floating point eigenvalues and have the LLM output a simple polynomial that reproduces the roots exactly.
+These ideas led to the exact formulas using the hyperdeterminant.
+The LLM tools also suggested a simplified proof of Theorem~\ref{thm:nonneg} when given the statement of Theorem 1.4 from Chang, Pearson, and Zhang; our initial thoughts used an algorithmic idea based on the behavior of the power method to establish nonnegativity.
+We are also grateful to an anonymous referee who suggested we revisit a nonnegative ``counterexample'' mentioned in a previous revision.
+This ``counterexample'' turned out to be incorrect due to repeated solutions from the \texttt{HomotopyContinuation.jl} code.